From Scott Galloway.

 Instead of buying the myths these companies broadcast, Galloway asks fundamental questions.
 How did the Four infiltrate our lives so completely that they’re almost impossible to avoid (or boycott)?
 Why does the stock market forgive them for sins that would destroy other firms?
 And as they race to become the world’s first trillion-dollar company, can anyone challenge them?

 It first brings you through the huge success of those companies.
-And not being from the US, one cannot perceive how huge Amazon, for example, has became.
+And not being from the US, one cannot perceive how huge Amazon, for example, has become.
 Clearly.
 This is amazing for the FOUR and that success is at a scale never seen before.
 It clearly goes much beyond technology.

 It explains:

+The other question one can ask is: If those companies (acting almost like monopolies) are so relevant, why aren’t they becoming sovereign power and authority?
+Will policymakers do something about this?
 Then will the FOUR start to fight each other?
-Galloway states that the search fight is being won by Amazon (55% of the search for a product start on Amazon while only 28% from Google).
+Galloway states that the search fight is being won by Amazon (55% of product searches start on Amazon while only 28% start on Google).

-Finally: My takeaway from this book is Galloway’s “T Algorithm” which is his definition of the factors needed for a business to rise up and compete against The Four.
+Finally: My takeaway from this book is Galloway’s “T Algorithm”, which is his definition of the factors needed for a business to rise up and compete against The Four.
 The eight factors are:

-• Product Differentiation – You must have a differentiated product in today’s world.
+- Product Differentiation – You must have a differentiated product in today’s world.

-• Visionary Capital – Your business must have a bold vision that attracts cheap capital.
+- Visionary Capital – Your business must have a bold vision that attracts cheap capital.

-• Likability – Image matters and a business must be loved to excel.
+- Likability – Image matters and a business must be loved to excel.

-Get on your Amazon account… go and buy the book!! 🙂
+Get on your Amazon account… go and buy the book!! ?

 (ref: https://www.wired.co.uk/article/scott-galloway-the-four-book-review